gianfrancodp/MGStools/Standalone_GUI/Readme.md

 - `/three` folder, relative subfolders and files

 It is possible to make an executable script to make an html single-page web viewer of an KMZ 3D model file.
 Using Three.JS javascript library.

+TODO: write how to compile in .exe using Tkinter toolbox